waleed-gamal-testing/TodoListFinalSelenium/README.md

         </classes>
     </test>
 </suite>
-his will run the tests concurrently across multiple threads.
+This will run the tests concurrently across multiple threads.

 Running Tests in CI with GitHub Actions
-GitHub Actions is configured to run Selenium tests on every commit.
+The GitHub Actions workflow is already set up in the .github/workflows/selenium-tests.yml file to run Selenium tests on every commit.

-The workflow file (.github/workflows/selenium-tests.yml) runs the tests in the cloud, ensuring continuous testing on every push to the repository.
-Screenshot Capture and Allure Reports
+Generating Allure Reports
-After each test method, a screenshot is taken and attached to the Allure report.
-The screenshots are stored in the allure-results folder.
+After each test execution, Allure Reports are generated.
+To view the report:

+bash
+Copy
+Edit
+mvn allure:report
-To generate the Allure report: mvn allure:report mvn allure:serve
+mvn allure:serve
-**Conclusion**
+This will open the Allure report in your browser.

+Conclusion
+The To-Do List Automation Testing Framework ensures robust testing for core functionalities such as login, registration, adding tasks, and deleting tasks.
+By leveraging state-independent tests, parallel execution, and continuous integration with GitHub Actions, this framework is designed to provide fast, reliable, and scalable test automation.

-This To-Do List Automation Testing Framework ensures that all critical functionalities—login, register, add tasks, and delete tasks—are thoroughly tested with state-independent, parallel execution.
-The integration of RestAssured for API testing and Allure for reporting makes the framework both dynamic and easy to maintain.
+The integration of RestAssured for API testing and Allure for advanced reporting makes this framework both dynamic and easy to maintain.

-This framework is designed for both scalability and reliability, ensuring that tests are repeatable, consistent, and fast—perfect for continuous integration environments.
+Contributing
+We welcome contributions to improve this framework.
+Feel free to fork the repository, create issues, and submit pull requests.